nebneuron/Simplicial.jl/README.md

 The goal of this project is to provide a general package for manipulating (very large) combinatorial structures, with an eye towards topological data analysis.

 This package interfaces with existing software for homology computations, such as [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
-Future plans include wrapping other existing engines.
+In the future, Simplicial will interface with other TDA software.

 # Installation: